julianpoemp/nestjs-redox/README.md

 ### Standalone

 By default NestJSRedox automatically loads the redoc bundle from a CDN.
 If you want to host it yourself, install redoc via `npm install redoc` and set `standalone` in RedoxOptions parameter to true.
+An additional fix replaces the redoc logo URL with a local saved image.
 See chapter "setup".

 ## Setup